 Value offer proposition headline

-Another common LinkedIn headline formula is the “we help X through Y” like the example above.
+Another common LinkedIn headline formula is “we help X achieve Y” where Y is the result they want the most, like you can see in the example above.

 Things like emojis and personal values can help differentiate your brand from others.